emirmuminoglu/Verb/README.md

   setTimeout(() => {
     app.state.message = "Hello Verb.js"

-    app.$update()
   }, 2000)
 </script>
 ```

-All features and detailed description of verb.js are available on the [document](https://practical-knuth-3700ea.netlify.app/) site.
+All features and detailed description of verb.js are available on the [document](https://lucid-wright-59b19c.netlify.app/) site.